AEENI-UF/guides-and-tutorials/Git & Github Quickstart.md

 # 3. Teams and repositories
 ## 3.1 Join the organization
-After registering the team to participate to DevHunt, team members will receive an email invitation allowing him/her to join the [AEENI-UF organization](https://github.com/AEENI-UF).
+After registering the team to participate to DevHunt, all team members will receive an email invitation allowing them to join the [AEENI-UF organization](https://github.com/AEENI-UF).

 <img src="./img/Email invitation.png"/>
 ![[Email invitation.png]]